localstack/localstack-blog.github.io/content/2024-04-22-ephemeral-environments-with-localstack-shipyard/index.md

 ### Configure your application on Shipyard

 You can now create an ephemeral environment for your cloud application on Shipyard.
-Navigate to your dashboard and click on **+ Application**.
+Navigate to your Shipyard dashboard and click on **+ Application**.
 Choose the GitHub repository you have forked and choose the `main` branch to start.

 {{< img-simple src="create-application-shipyard.png" alt="Create an application on Shipyard">}}